Holiday rentals in Nerja

 Nerja combines the allure of a Mediterranean beach vacation with all the charm of a traditional Andalusían small town.
 Just up the coast from Málaga, Nerja has a decidedly different energy from some of the Costa del Sol’s more developed resort towns.
 On the many beaches that make up its ten miles of coastline, you can still see local fishermen’s cottages built into the rocks.
 The main beach, Playa Burriana, offers watersports and chiringuitos (beach bars) serving paella and sardines, but there are several others worth exploring between it and El Playazo, Nerja’s longest beach, located on the western edge of town.
 The town itself is a typical pueblo blanco whose cobblestone streets are lined with garden villas, souvenir shops, tapas bars, and scenic plazas where you can easily lose an afternoon watching the world go by.
 When the sun goes down, visitors stream into the pubs and bars of Plaza Tutti Frutti to dance the night away.

-Nerja enjoys more than 300 days of annual sunshine.
+Nerja enjoys more than 300 days of annual sunshine, making nearly any season a good time to stay in one of the city’s apartments.
 The busy season coincides with its hottest months, from about the middle of June to the middle of September, when temperatures hover in the mid- to upper-80s Fahrenheit.
 The water is warmest in August, reaching an average temperature of about 74 degrees.
 Things begin to cool down around mid-November, when air temperatures dip into the mid-60s.
 By January, you’ll want to pack something warm to ward off the overnight lows in the mid to upper 40s.
 Pack hiking shoes if you plan to explore the mountain trails.

 These caverns were inhabited by humans and cave hyenas from about 25,000 BCE until the Bronze Age, but the treasures they contained were unknown to modern society until some teenagers stumbled upon them in the late 1950s.
 Amid stalagmites, stalactites, and otherworldly rock formations you’ll find more than 500 rock paintings dating back to the Paleolithic Era, some of which you can view on a 45-minute guided tour.
 You can also get here via the shuttle that departs from the Nerja Museum at Plaza de España and includes a stop in the nearby town of Maro.